A Way Abroad Logo

 The view of Brickell, this photo & hero photo courtesy of depositphotos.com

 Miami is an international city, and the right neighborhood really depends on your lifestyle.
+Once you have your belongings packed up and moving company ready to go, it's time to decide where to send them.
 Here are a few top spots for newcomers.

 Brickell